-A search of the LLTNP Planning Portal (Loch Lomond and Trossachs National Park) identified three approved planning applications within 300m of the scheme, in the last 6 months.
-All of these applications are associated with Sloy Power Station and lies within 300m of A82 Viaduct scheme.
+A search of the LLTNP Planning Portal (Loch Lomond and Trossachs National Park) identified two approved planning applications with 300m of the scheme in the last 6 months.
+One of the applications is for the erection of marquees within specific dates, none of which lie within the dates of construction of this scheme.
+The other is the installation of roof solar panels.